 The band disbanded in 1967, but Ian Edwards came back to the music in later years reforming the band with some excellent German musicians.

-Ian never made the big time but realised his mistake in retrospect; “Paul, George and John were always practicing in The Cavern‘s band room.
+Ian never made the big time but realised his mistake in retrospect; “Paul, George and John were always practising in The Cavern‘s band room.
 They didn’t come with us to The Grapes and that’s probably why they made it and we didn’t.
 We spent too much time in The Grapes “.

 Ian Edwards passed way in 2007.